 It depends on the setup that you are using your device within.
 If you are sending the device’s video output directly to a CRT, you will find that it operates well, with minimal dropouts.

-Many composite video mixers also feature a frame synchronizer at the core of their design, and will provide a similar level of stabilization to that of a dedicated TBC.
+Many composite video mixers also feature a frame synchronizer at the core of their design, and will provide some degree of stabilization.
 If you want the cleanest possible signal at the end of your signal chain, a dedicated TBC is the way to go.

 ⚡️ Why do you recommend your devices for studio use only?